managedkaos/teamcity-docker-compose/README.md

 - Handled the prompt very well in one pass.
 - Added the files as requested and then went above and beyond.
+- Created the `./volumes` directory with sub-dirs to match the compose configuration
 - The compose configuration was very complete with good naming conventions
 - I was already thinking that I would need to update the projects `.gitignore` file to disregard the volume files.
 - Documentation was added in a markdown file